Home > Business > Marketing communication > Google Tag Manager: optimise the collection of your digital data

 Facebook feeds Google Tag Manager

-Google Tag Manager enables data governance in line with the RGPD.
+Google Tag Manager allows you to governance data in line with the RGPD.
 With this and other privacy-related regulations, there is a growing need for transparency and consent when it comes to the collection of user data.
 Companies using GTM therefore need to ensure that they are compliant with these regulations.
 But this can add complexity to implementation.

 Companies must therefore ensure that the tags they set up via GTM comply with these directives.
 This applies in particular to the collection of consent.